markus-wa/demoinfocs-golang/examples/mocking/README.md

 # Mocking the parser

-This example shows you how to use the provided [`fake` package](https://godoc.org/github.com/markus-wa/demoinfocs-golang/fake) to mock `demoinfocs.IParser` and other parts of the library.
+This example shows you how to use the provided [`fake` package](https://godoc.org/github.com/markus-wa/demoinfocs-golang/fake) to mock `demoinfocs.Parser` and other parts of the library.
 That way you will be able to write useful unit tests for your application.

 ## System under test